hwang-sun/A-B_Testing/README.md

 <img src="relationship_graph.png" align=center>

-Based on the visuals, There's a variation in average total_amount across groups of payment_type, and each group distribution seems to have slight difference.
+According to the visuals, There's a variation in average total_amount across groups of payment_type, and each group distribution seems to have slight difference.
 However, the difference is not substantial indicating the relationship between payment_type and total_amount is just moderate.

 On the other hand, based on the average values between group 1 (customers who paid in credit card) and group 2 (customers who paid in cash), it appears that customers from group 1 tend to pay a larger total fare amount than customers from group 2.
 However, this difference might arise from random sampling, so in order to assess whether the difference is statistically significant, I conduct a hypothesis test in following process.